epfl-ada/ada-2024-project-spaghettisolution/README.md

 ## Abstract

 Art is shaped by current events, and  cinema is no exception.
 In this project classical statistical analysis along with modern machine learning techniques are used to classify the characters and events described in the CMU Movie Summary Corpus.
-The main goal is to highlight the links between cinema and major social, political and economic events of the second half of the XXth centuray and the early XXIst century.
+The main goal is to highlight the links between cinema and major social, political and economic events of the second half of the XXth century and the early XXIst century.
 Through our analysis of the personas and plots we aim to develop a method to assess the socio-political climate through its representation in film.
 Our main focus is on the american film industry.

 ## Research Questions